kepford/dotfiles/README.md

 For X there are a few things that must be done.

-## Natural Scrolling
+## Natural Scrolling and faster response

-Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf `
+Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf`

 Add there Option "NaturalScrolling" "True" like this:

 For your mouse: